From a Culture of Whispers to a Speak-up Culture

 Encouraging Open Dialogue

-• Frame Speaking Up as a Strength: Position risk reporting as a proactive measure that strengthens decision-making.
+Frame Speaking Up as a Strength: Position risk reporting as a proactive measure that strengthens decision-making.

-• Lead by Example: Demonstrate openness by admitting mistakes and seeking feedback.
+Lead by Example: Demonstrate openness by admitting mistakes and seeking feedback.

-• Recognise Constructive Challenge: Publicly acknowledge individuals who raise critical concerns, reinforcing that challenge is welcomed.
+Recognise Constructive Challenge: Publicly acknowledge individuals who raise critical concerns, reinforcing that challenge is welcomed.

-Embedding a Speak-Up Culture
+Embedding a Healthy Speaking Up Culture

-• Provide Safe Reporting Channels: Establish anonymous reporting mechanisms that employees trust.
+Provide Safe Reporting Channels: Establish anonymous reporting mechanisms that employees trust.

-• Develop Risk Champions: Empower individuals across teams to advocate for transparency and risk awareness.
+Develop Risk Champions: Empower individuals across teams to advocate for transparency and risk awareness.

-• Close the Feedback Loop: Ensure employees see tangible action from raised concerns to build trust in the process.
+Close the Feedback Loop: Ensure employees see tangible action from raised concerns to build trust in the process.

 How This Connects to Risk Culture and Governance

-The presence of a whisper culture is not just a communication failure—it is a risk culture failure.
+The presence of a whisper culture is not just a communication failure; it is a risk culture failure.
 The ability to surface risks early, challenge assumptions, and make informed decisions is directly tied to a speak-up culture and governance framework.
 Without clear, proactive leadership in this area, silent cultures take root, allowing risks to escalate unchecked.

 Understanding the Human Factor in Silent Cultures